 Patients who have peripheral neuropathy are at risk of developing further complications, such as Charcot foot, if the lower extremities are not properly monitored or taken care of.
 Prevent further complications by scheduling an appointment with the board certified podiatrists at Certified Foot & Ankle Specialists to diagnose your condition, treat your symptoms and address the underlying cause of your nerve damage.

 Peripheral Neuropathy Treatments – Conservative Options

-Treatment for foot neuropathy is aimed at relieving pain and restoring sensation to improve the patient’s function and quality of life.
+Foot neuropathy treatment is aimed at relieving pain and restoring sensation to improve the patient’s function and quality of life.
 There is no cure for peripheral neuropathy but proper treatment will slow progression and address your symptoms.
-If the cause of the foot neuropathy is known, then treating the underlying cause may provide relief.
+If the cause of the foot neuropathy is known, then treatment of the underlying cause may provide relief.
 Unfortunately, 33% of the time podiatrist do not know what causes the neuropathy and must treat only the symptoms.

 Peripheral Neuropathy Surgery

 In many cases, there is found to be nerve entrapment related to the foot neuropathy, which is responsible for the pain or numbness.
 This is determined primarily by physical exam but can be confirmed, but not ruled out, with nerve conduction studies.
 In these cases, if the patient is a good surgical candidate, nerve surgery on the foot, or peripheral neuropathy surgery, may relieve pain and restore normal sensation.